-- Go to the nearest campus phone and dial 0 in Tarboro or 320 in Rocky Mount to get the receptionist or dial 911 if any of the following occur: - You see a suspicious person. - You see or have contact with someone behaving in a threatening or unusual manner; - You see people fighting; - You see someone, other than a uniformed law enforcement officer, with a weapon. - Be alert and aware of your surroundings at all times!
-Your safety depends mostly upon your attitude and actions. - Carry your handbag, book bag, or briefcase close to your body. - Park near the last building you will be in for the day or evening. - Remember to lock your vehicle. - Note where you parked. - When returning to your car, have your keys out and ready.

-- If you commute to school by taxi or someone drops you off at school, wait for the taxi or your ride inside the lobby of the building your transportation will drive to.
+- Contact receptionist in Tarboro at 252-618-6515 or security at 252-885-5468 (Tarboro) or 252-885-3629 (Rocky Mount) or dial 911 if any of the following occur: - You see a suspicious person. - You see or have contact with someone behaving in a threatening or unusual manner; - You see people fighting; - You see someone, other than a uniformed law enforcement officer, with a weapon. - Be alert and aware of your surroundings at all times!
+Your safety depends mostly upon your attitude and actions. - Carry your handbag, book bag, or briefcase close to your body. - Park near the last building you will be in for the day or evening. - Remember to lock your vehicle. - Note where you parked. - When returning to your car, have your keys out and ready. - If you commute to school by taxi or someone drops you off at school, wait for the taxi or your ride inside the lobby of the building your transportation will drive to.
 If you cannot see approaching vehicles from inside the lobby, tell your ride to pick you up in front of Building A or H in Tarboro or in front of the Barnes building in Rocky Mount.
-In these buildings, you can wait inside the lobby with the receptionist and easily see when your transportation arrives. - Check the back seat and floorboard of your car before getting into it. - Avoid walking alone in the dark; avoid shortcuts that go through poorly lighted or confined areas. - Walk in groups whenever possible. - Walk confidently and look directly at passers-by. - Do not leave any belongings (handbag, cell phone, books, book bags, etc.) unattended.
+In these buildings, you can wait inside the lobby with the receptionist and easily see when your transportation arrives.

+- Check the back seat and floorboard of your car before getting into it. - Avoid walking alone in the dark; avoid shortcuts that go through poorly lighted or confined areas. - Walk in groups whenever possible. - Walk confidently and look directly at passers-by. - Do not leave any belongings (handbag, cell phone, books, book bags, etc.) unattended.